Spinal Cord Injury Medicine Fellowship

 The Division of Physical Medicine & Rehabilitation (PM&R) at University of Utah Health offers a one-year ACGME-accredited fellowship in Spinal Cord Injury Medicine.
 The SCI Medicine Fellowship is a 12-month program that offers specialized training in the prevention, diagnosis, and management of traumatic and non-traumatic spinal cord injuries and related conditions.
 The SCI Medicine fellow will rotate through a variety of practice settings including the University of Utah Health (acute care hospital and rehabilitation center), Primary Children’s Hospital, and the Veterans Affairs Healthcare System Salt Lake City.

 University of Utah Health includes the University of Utah Hospital, which is the oldest Level 1 Trauma Center in the state.
 There are inpatient acute care beds and outpatient clinics within the hospital.
 Acute inpatient rehabilitation at the Spinal Cord Injury Program is in the University of Utah Health's Rehabilitation Center; it is the only CARF-accredited program in the state of Utah.
-We are constructing a new state-of-the art Freestanding Rehabilitation Hospital; this will be located on the campus in near proximity to the main hospital complex.
-The Craig H. Neilsen Rehabilitation Hospital will be 150,000 square foot this advanced facility, which will be a restorative and healing environment designed to speed recovery and improve quality of life for patients after they return home.
+In May of 2020, we moved into a new state-of-the art freestanding Rehabilitation Hospital; located on the campus in near proximity to the main hospital complex.
+The Craig H. Neilsen Rehabilitation Hospital is a 150,000 square foot advanced facility, which will be a restorative and healing environment designed to speed recovery and improve quality of life for patients after they return home.

 The SCI Medicine Fellowship is open to physicians (US citizen or work eligible) who have successfully completed an ACGME-accredited residency in PM&R, plastic surgery, anesthesiology, emergency medicine, family practice, internal medicine, neurological surgery, neurology, orthopedic surgery, pediatrics, surgery or urology.
 Successful completion of the fellowship program satisfies the eligibility requirement to take the SCI Medicine Certification Examination.